Scientific Name

 How to Grow and Care

 The Ice Plant can be propagated by division, cuttings, or seeds.
-If propagating by division, it is best to divide the plants in the spring.
+If propagating by division, dividing the plants in the spring is best.
 Cuttings can be taken anytime in the spring, summer, or fall.
-When grown by seeds, scatter the seeds on the surface of the soil and do not cover them, as they need light to germinate.
+When grown by seeds, scatter them on the soil's surface and do not cover them, as they need light to germinate.

 See more at How to Grow and Care for Delosperma.